-- 32. HCW precautions should take into consideration both COVID-19 and other potential communicable diseases as part of the point-of-care risk assessment (PCRA). - 33.
+- 32. HCW precautions should take into consideration the task at hand and both COVID-19 and other potential communicable diseases as part of the point-of-care risk assessment (PCRA). - 33.
 Primary care providers should be knowledgeable on the proper sequence of donning and doffing PPE.
 A visual factsheet for Putting on and taking off PPE is available on PHO's website.
 Videos are also available on PHO's website.